 On the other hand, even if the organized activities do have an educational purpose, they serve as a one-time experience and they hardly create a difference in the long run.

-Through this project, we would like to offer a solution to this challenge by improving and extending the supply of high-quality learning opportunities tailored to the needs of individual fewer opportunity adults so that they enhance their key competences and have higher chances to enter the labor market.
-Together with our partners and staff members we plan to develop a sustainable method of inclusion which has long-term impact not only on the affected individuals, but also on the organizations and on their local communities.
+Through this project, we would like to offer a solution to this challenge by improving and extending the supply of high-quality learning opportunities tailored to the needs of individual fewer opportunity adults so that they enhance their key competencies and have higher chances to enter the labor market.
+Together with our partners and staff members, we plan to develop a sustainable method of inclusion that has a long-term impact not only on the affected individuals but also on the organizations and on their local communities.
 By creating an innovative playground and engaging persons with limited formal education not only in the activities of the organizations but also in the work of these organizations, inclusion will happen on a much bigger scale and will serve as a way to tackle unemployment.

 I hear and I forget

 This quote well represents the core of experiential learning, which is a process through which people develop knowledge, skills, and values directly from personal experiences, through the analysis of, and reflection on, the activities they are involved in.
 Experiential learning is, quite simply, learning by doing.
 It requires personal involvement and offers tailor-made learning processes.

 Outdoor education can be defined as experiential learning in an outdoor context.
 The term 'outdoor education', however, is broadly used to refer to a range of organized activities that take place in a variety of ways in predominantly outdoor environments.